deercreeklabs/f1-seller-client/seller.md

 [getCartDurationSeconds](#getcartdurationseconds) and
 [setCartDurationSeconds](#setcartdurationseconds).
 #### Parameters
-* userId: An integer representing the shopper's user id.
+* `userId`: An integer representing the shopper's user id.
 #### Return Value
 An integer representing the number of seconds remaining before the given shopper's cart is automatically emptied.